-CloudBerry backup 5.6 packs a number of new features and improvements, among which is the highly-requested support for encryption and compression for Google Drive and Amazon Cloud Drive.
+CloudBerry Backup 5.6 packs a number of new features and improvements, among which is the highly-requested support for encryption and compression for Amazon Drive and Google Drive backup.
 Read on to learn how to enable the novelty in the latest edition of CloudBerry Backup.
-Continue reading →

 We continue discovering cloud storage services.
-Recently you have read about Microsoft OneDrive and Azure services, so today we will explore three most popular cloud drive products and intercompare them.
+Recently we published an article about Microsoft OneDrive and Azure services, and today we will explore and compare the three most popular cloud drive products: OneDrive vs Google Drive vs Amazon Drive.

 What is Microsoft OneDrive

-We are going to consider two most popular cloud storage solutions that can host your server backups: Google Drive and Google Cloud Storage.
+We are going to consider two popular cloud storage solutions that can host your backups: Google Drive and Google Cloud Storage.
 Are they the same?
-No, of course not: there are obvious differences in the operation principles and possibilities.
+No, of course not: there are obvious differences in the operating principles and opportunities.
 To understand the point, let’s briefly review their features.

 Google Drive is a cloud storage service from Google that offers 15GB of free storage space.
 Google Drive storage is included in all Google accounts by default.
 So you need to have Google account in order to use Google Drive.